Wild Willy’s Hot Spring Near Mammoth Lakes

 If you are looking to explore a few hot springs on your trip up Highway 395, then be sure to set aside some time for exploration near Mammoth Lakes.
 Off Benton Crossing Road, there are no less than six different hot springs (probably more I don’t even know about) that you can drive/walk to.
 This post is on Wild Willy’s, which is one of the easiest of the bunch to get to, and because of that can often be a place where lots of partying goes on.
 When I went though, it was peaceful and serene as we sat in the refreshing hot water with only a few other people.
 Here is all the information.

-- Dirt road to drive to get there
+- Rough dirt road to drive to get there

 - .25 mile walk

 - Information from my visit in 2016, 2017, and 2021

 From Bishop, heading north on Highway 395, you will want to take a right at Benton Crossing Road, right before the airport.
 It is the road with the green church on the corner.
 From here, you head about 3 miles till you pass your second cow grate.
 When you pass the grate, immediately after is a dirt road on the right.
 This road will take you 1.5 miles till you reach a dirt parking lot with logs marking the area you will park and a trail you can see because of the elevated wooden path.
 I made this drive in a Toyota Matrix by taking it slow, so if you have a two wheel drive car, you can probably give it a try depending on the time of year and the way the road is.
 Of course, do not push your car if the road is bad; it is not worth it.